steveshogren/blog-source/source/_posts/2014-09-16-skill-continuum.markdown

 As any such localized experiments go, he never really came up with anything conclusive either way.
-Personally, I suspect he spent more mental energy trying to figure out why Vim was worse than if he had just learned it.
-We mostly shrugged it off, and that was that.
-It got me thinking about skills we learn as developers, and how much they cost.
+Personally, I suspect he spent more time and mental energy trying to figure out why Vim was worse than if he had just buckled down and learned it.
+This got me thinking about skills we learn as developers, and how much they cost.

 Most skills fall along a continuum of tactical to strategic.

-What are some tactical skills?
-* Typing speed
+Tactical Skills
-* Typing accuracy
+* Typing speed/accuracy
 * Editor shortcuts
 * "Mouse-free" editing systems: Vim, Emacs
+* Clean coding practices
 * Refactoring tools
+* Repl Driven Development

+Midway Skills
 * Debugging
 * Unit testing

-Some strategic skills?
-* Gathering accurate requirements
 * Building abstractions

+Strategic Skills
+* Gathering requirements
 * Training developers
 * Organizing teams
-* Thinking
+* Understanding the real problem
-* Learning new languages/frameworks
+* Learning new languages and frameworks
+* Automating tasks
-*
+* Designing simple solutions

-## Languages ##

-        "A language that doesn't affect the way you think about programming, is not worth knowing." - Alan Perlis
+The more strategic the skills, the "softer" they become.
+The reason for this is that soft skills often allow for the greatest leverage on a project.

+Why is this?

+Consider the developer, who by more accurately gathering requirements for a few days, realizes that the stakeholder can use a preexisting solution instead of a six month planned project.
+If you consider how many keystrokes he saved, there is no way he could have possibly typed fast enough or refactored efficiently enough to make up for that saved six months of effort.
+Unless he could've typed out a six month project in those few days, his time was better spent where it was.
+Obviously, these opportunities do not happen all the time, but they _do_ happen.

+Think about the return on investment for training developers.
+If you have an evenly distributed team, there is a good chance you have some lower performing developers.
+I have witnessed times where a few weeks of pairing to brush up the skills of a less skilled developer caused them to suddenly become much more productive.
+In terms of total company effort, that small investment paid back many times before the end of the year as the newly trained developer was able to tackle their work with a renewed vigor that comes from a greater mastery of their domain.

+Similarly, I have seen the judicious use of automation for deployment, testing, and building greatly reduce the friction of development for entire teams.

+That being said, I think there comes a point where you have to put fingers to keyboard and actually produce working software.
+Of course, the fastest and best software is the software you never have to write.
+But, when you absolutely must write new software, the skill to actually execute becomes very important.
+Tactical skills increase in significance the closer you get to work.

+While a fast software tactician will never "beat" a great strategist in terms of raw business value, a great strategist that is a terrible tactician will be significantly hampered.
+A strategist who forgets or ignores good tactics or works counter to the main purpose of adding business value is what we call an "architecture astronaut" or an "ivory tower architect".

+I think a developer who wants to improve should make sure they are improving all across the spectrum.
+Don't fall into the trap of focusing more on strategic skills, letting the tactical skill atrophy.

+Lastly, on the subject of "what to study".
+I think it is possible to study a number of subjects all across the continuum all at once.
+Unless you have weeks where you never type any code at all,